OueslatiOualaEddine/OueslatiOualaEddine/README.md

 - **🔗 LinkedIn**: [LinkedIn Profile](https://www.linkedin.com/in/ouala-eddine-oueslati-035544244/)

 ## 🌟 Let's Collaborate!
-If you're interested in collaborating on innovative projects or just want to chat about the latest in Data Science and AI, feel free to reach out!
+If you're interested in collaborating on innovative projects, hackathons or just want to chat, feel free to reach out!